 Ransomware remains a threat to all organisations and comes in many forms and strains.
 Should a system become infected with ransomware, this will be replicated to the secondary copy and would also render that system unusable.
 However, as long as there is a secure off-site backup then the data can be restored back to the primary storage systems.

 When is it best to use replication?

-Replication as a tool for business continuity and disaster recovery is something that enterprize organizations have relied on for years.
-Traditionally this would involve a secondary data centre or storage platform being, identical to the primary, being provisioned and maintained at a significant additional cost to the organization.
+Replication as a tool for business continuity and disaster recovery is something that enterprise organisations have relied on for years.
+Traditionally this would involve a secondary data centre or storage platform being, identical to the primary, being provisioned and maintained at a significant additional cost to the organisation.

-With the ability to utilize public cloud storage platforms, such as Microsoft’s Azure platform or Amazon’s Glacier platform, and the ability to run virtual machines in these environments replication is becoming more accessible to smaller organizations.
+With the ability to utilise public cloud storage platforms, such as Microsoft’s Azure platform or Amazon’s Glacier platform, and the ability to run virtual machines in these environments replication is becoming more accessible to smaller organisations.

 Replication is most effective as a tool for near-instant recovery but not for historical copies or to keep in line with legislation.